CancerCollaboratory/dockstore-ui/app/docs/workflows.md

 <!-- this following markdown link/anchor does not seem to work properly -->

 The second step is to log in to the Dockstore.
 Make sure that you properly [link bitbucket and/or gitlab](docs/getting-started#Linking-services) to your account if you are using workflows hosted on bitbucket/gitlab.
-After successfully linking your GitHub and Bitbucket credentials (if applicable), you will be able to refresh your account on dockstore and list your available repos on GitHub, Bitbucket and GitLab.
+After successfully linking your GitHub, Bitbucket and GitLab credentials (if applicable), you will be able to refresh your account on dockstore and list your available repos on GitHub, Bitbucket and GitLab.

 ![My Workflows](docs/workflow_ui.png)

 The above image shows the general structure of the UI that you should see after visiting "My Workflows."
 You can hit "Refresh All Workflows" in order to update information on published workflows or create new stubs for repos that you are about to publish.
-Workflows are a bit different from tools in that we create a stub entry for all your GitHub repos (and bitbucket repos).
+Workflows are a bit different from tools in that we create a stub entry for all your GitHub repos (and bitbucket/gitlab repos).
 You can then promote these to full entries by publishing and editing them.
 It is only at this point that the Dockstore will reach out and populate information such as available tags and source files.
 Workflows are handled differently from Tools in this regard since users may often have many more tags and repos on GitHub than Docker images on Quay.io.

 ## Register Your Workflow in Dockstore